canton7/sinatra-cacher/README.md

 Block caching doesn't, however, allow you to cache HTML, e.g. from inside a view.
 For this, you need fragment caching.

-Note that for fragment caching to work, you'll need to install and require the sinatra-outputbuffer module (Sinatra-cacher doesn't include this by default to keep resource usage low).
+Note that for fragment caching to work, you'll need to install and require the sinatra-outputbuffer module (sinatra-cacher doesn't include this by default to keep resource usage low).

 For example: